 Within the past three (3) years, the Company has not sold any unregistered or exempt securities, nor did it issue securities constituting an exempt transaction.

 Item 6.
-Management's Discussion and Analysis of Financial Condition and Results of Operation
+Management's Discussion and Analysis

-The following management's discussion and analysis of past performance should be read in conjunction with the financial statements included by reference in this report.
+The following management's discussion and analysis of past performance should be read in conjunction with the financial statements included in Item 7 of this report.

 Financial Highlights